Skip to main content

 Deploy and verify.

 Ship the server.
-Free tools should still return 200 immediately; gated tools should return 402 with a hosted_url on the first call from a fresh client.
-Verify both paths in your test environment before going live.
+Free tools should still return their result immediately; gated tools should return the 402 body on the first call from a fresh client, then run once that caller is marked paid.
+Verify both paths on a sk_test_ key against Base Sepolia before going live.

-Three signals to watch on day one: the count of 402 responses (this is your top-of-funnel), the count of successful tool invocations after a 402 (this is your conversion), and average receipt-cache hit rate (this tells you whether the TTL is well-tuned).
-If the conversion is much lower than expected, the price is probably wrong; if the cache hit rate is near zero, the TTL is too short.
+Two signals to watch on day one: the count of 402s returned (your top-of-funnel) and the count of successful tool runs after a 402 (your conversion).
+If conversion is much lower than expected, the price is probably wrong.
+Watch your paid-state store's hit rate too - if it is near zero, your access window is too short and paying callers are being asked to pay again.

 COMMON PITFALLS